Managing user permissions

 To change user permissions at the cluster or database level, use the Yandex Cloud interfaces.
 Changes made using SQL commands are not saved.

-For more information, see User permissions.
+For more information, see User permissions in Managed Service for MySQL®.

 Changing user privileges